swethamurthy25/Snowflake_demos/Snowflake_Data Warehouse.md

 ```
   ![image](https://github.com/swethamurthy25/Snowflake_demos/assets/112581595/c92bbacd-8740-4c95-87ee-dcc1054f69c0)

-* INSERT Two more rows in to the table with below values
+* INSERT Two more rows into the table with the below values

 ```SQL
 USE WAREHOUSE COMPUTE_WH;